Mashed Potato Cups Recipe

 - 2 tablespoons minced fresh parsley

-- 1. In a large bowl, beat the mashed potatoes, milk, butter, salt and pepper until smooth.
-Stir in 1-1/3 cups cheese.
+- 1. In a large bowl, add milk, butter, salt, pepper and 1-1/3 cups cheese to mashed potatoes.
 Grease two 6-portion muffin pans; divide potato mixture between pans.
 Sprinkle with remaining cheese; top with parsley.

 - 2. Cover and freeze one pan for up to 3 months.
 Bake the remaining pan, uncovered, at 350° for 15-20 minutes or until heated through and cheese is melted.